WPBeginner

 How to Fix Render-Blocking JavaScript and CSS in WordPress

-Do you want to eliminate render-blocking JavaScript and CSS in WordPress?
+Are you trying to eliminate render-blocking JavaScript and CSS in WordPress?

 If you test your website on Google PageSpeed insights, then you will likely see a suggestion to eliminate render-blocking scripts and CSS.
 However, it does not provide any details on how to do that on your WordPress site.

-In this article, we’ll show you how to easily fix render-blocking JavaScript and CSS in WordPress to improve your Google PageSpeed score.
+In this article, we will show you how to easily fix render-blocking JavaScript and CSS in WordPress to improve your Google PageSpeed score.

 How to fix render blocking JavaScript and CSS in WordPress

-Every WordPress site has a theme and plugins that add JavaScript and CSS files to the front-end of your website.
-These scripts can increase your site’s page load time, and they can also block rendering of the page.
+These scripts can increase your site’s page load time, and they can also block the rendering of the page.

 Render blocking issue highlighted in Google Pagespeed Insights